Dr. Michael D. Larranaga, PhD, PE, CIH, CSP

 Lab Manager and Adjunct Faculty

 Mr. Luinstra specializes in Fire Protection Engineering and Structural Fire Protection.
-He has specialized professional competency in life safety analysis in government, business, education, assembly, health care, residential and mercantile areas; hospital design and specification, research, analysis, and product evaluation for automatic sprinklers, standpipes, pump and water distribution, foam, and fire detection and alarm; loss prevention, system failure and fire investigation.
+He has specialized professional competency in life safety analysis in government, business, education, health care, residential and mercantile areas; hospital design and specification, analysis, and product evaluation; loss prevention, system failure and fire investigation.

-Mr. Luinstra has served as a consultant to the United States General Services Administration and served as a member of the Architectural and Engineering Team for the design and specification of a hospital for the United States Department of Veterans Affairs.
-He has served as an instructor for the OSU Department of Fire Protection and Safety and U.S. Army Corps of Engineers PROSPECT courses.
-Mr. Luinstra has been an instructor for the OSU CEAT Professional Development department for more than 20 years.
+Mr. Luinstra has served as a consultant to the US General Services Administration and served as a member of the Architectural and Engineering Team for the design and specification of a hospital for the US Department of Veterans Affairs.
+He has served as an instructor for FPST and US Army Corps of Engineers PROSPECT courses.
+Mr. Luinstra has been an instructor for the OSU CEAT Professional Development for more than 20 years.

 Mr. Luinstra is a member of SFPE and NFPA.
-He has served as an alternate committee member for the NFPA 20, Standard for the Installation of Stationary Pumps for Fire Protection since 2011.
-He received a BS degree in 1981 from the OSU Fire Protection & Safety.
+He has served as an alternate committee member for the NFPA 20 since 2011.
+He received a BS degree in 1981 from the OSU FPST.
 He has more than 30 years experience in fire protection and loss control engineering.

 |Dr. John Stevens, PhD, CIH |

 Dr. Stevens has been on the faculty of the Fire Protection & Safety Engineering Technology program since 1997.
-He has been a Certified Industrial Hygienist (CIH) since 1979.
 Prior to becoming a full-time faculty member in 2001, he served as a Visiting Professor.
-He has taught courses in Industrial Loss Prevention, Elements of Industrial Hygiene Instrumentation, and short courses in "40-hour HAZWOPER" and "Managing the Incident".
-He served as Lecturer in Civil Engineering, University of Missouri-Rolla from June 1994 to August 1996, where he taught courses in environmental engineering, environmental law and solid waste management.
+He has taught courses in Industrial Loss Prevention, Elements of Industrial Hygiene, and short courses in "40-hour HAZWOPER" and "Managing the Incident".
+He served as Lecturer in Civil Engineering, University of Missouri-Rolla from June 1994 to August 1996.

-Dr. Stevens had 28 years experience in engineering, safety, environmental, occupational and radiological health-related activities with the United States Air Force, including 11 years in supervisory positions.
+Dr. Stevens had 28 years experience in engineering, safety, environmental, occupational and radiological health-related activities with the US Air Force, including 11 years in supervisory positions.
 He retired from the Texas Air Guard in 1998 as a Lt.
 Colonel.
 His Air Force experience includes thirteen years on active duty as a Bioenvironmental Engineer and six years in Civil Service as Chief of Engineering and Environmental Planning/Environmental Engineering Branches for Randolph Air Force Base.
 Dr. Stevens has coordinated extensively with EPA, OSHA, state regulatory agencies controlling occupational health and safety, hazardous waste management and community relations.
-While on Air Force active duty, he developed, coordinated and supervised the first major United States Air Force uncontrolled hazardous waste site cleanup action, involving a 200 barrel hazardous waste site.

 While with the Air Force Reserve, Dr. Stevens developed and coordinated medical readiness training for a 268-person USAF Contingency Hospital, including establishment and supervision of annual disaster exercises.